kmulvey/grunt-beaker/README.md

 ### Why?

 Over time you add more features, fix the bugs and generally add more code.
-Understanding where all the growth is happening is imoprtant for maintaining your project.
+Understanding where all the growth is happening is important for maintaining your project.
 Grunt beaker maintains a json file with the date and filesize of files you tell it about and over time you can graph this data to see trends or to compare files against each other.

 ### Modes

 #### Collect mode:
-Collect mode recursily searches the file deescriptor you supply looking for files and retrieves the mtime and size of each file.
+Collect mode recursively searches the file descriptor you supply looking for files and retrieves the mtime and size of each file.
 The data is organized by file type, file, data as below.

 ```
 file_ext/
 ├── file_name/
 │   ├── [{date: d, size: s}, {date: d, size: s}]
 ```

+The data object collects mtime

 Sample config: